multitudes/AdventKit/README.md

 # AdventKit
- A package to be used with the Advent of Code
+ A Swift package to be used with the Advent of Code